Dadido3/go-typst/README.md

 ### Simple document

-Here we will create a simple PDF document by passing a reader with Typst markup into `typstCaller.Compile` and then let it write the resulting PDF data into a file:
+Here we will create a simple document by passing a reader with Typst markup into `typstCaller.Compile` and then let it write the resulting SVG data into a file:

 ```go
 func main() {